IqraFatima-Coder/The_Metro_App_in_Java/README.md

      Institue: University of Engineering and Technology, Taxila

 ## **IDE**
 We are using *Eclipse* IDE for development of this project.
+We had to develop something using Discrete Structures Concept

 ## **Concepts Used in Project**
 - ### **Graphs**